aimms/user-guide/aimms-ide/Solvers/GUROBI/GUROBI_Multi-Objective_Optimization.rst

     GMP::Instance::Solve( gmpMP );

-Here 'gmpMP' is an element parameter with range 'AllGeneratedMathematicalPrograms'.
+Here 'gmpMP' is an element parameter with range :aimms:set:`AllGeneratedMathematicalPrograms`.

 AIMMS will not actually pass the multi-objective variables to Gurobi but instead substitute these variables by the linear expression that defines them.
 For example, if TotalDist is defined as 10*x1 + 20*x2 then Gurobi will receive